It's Only Natural (The Oak Ridge Boys album)

-It's Only Natural is the thirty-first studio album released by the country music vocal group The Oak Ridge Boys.
-It was released September 19, 2011 by the music publishing division of the Cracker Barrel Old Country Store restaurant chain.
+It's Only Natural is an album by the Oak Ridge Boys.
+It was released September 19, 2011, by the music division of the Cracker Barrel Old Country Store restaurant chain.
 The album contains five new songs and newly re-recorded versions of six older Oak Ridge Boys songs.
 Also included is a re-recording of "Louisiana Red Dirt Highway", which William Lee Golden originally released in 1990 during his hiatus from the group.

 Critical reception

-Giving it three stars out of five, Billy Dukes of Taste of Country thought that some of the songs were "sleepy" but praised "What'cha Gonna Do?" and "The Shade".
+Giving it three stars out of five, Billy Dukes of Taste of Country thought that some of the songs were "sleepy", but praised "What'cha Gonna Do?" and "The Shade".
 A four-star review came from Bobby Peacock of Roughstock, who thought that its new songs were mostly well-suited to the group, and praised the re-recordings for their arrangements.

 Track listing

 Songs marked with a † indicate new songs recorded for this album.